 Ancient Mediterranean Interconnections: Papers in Honors of Nanno Marinatos (ISBN 9780989815222; 2015)

 Journal of Ancient Egyptian Interconnections, special issue (7.3)

 Professor Nanno Marinatos (University of Illinois at Chicago) stands as a leading figure in the area of interconnections between the ancient Aegean and the wider world of the Eastern Mediterranean, the Near East and Egypt.
 The editors of JAEI, along with some of her many friends, feel it particularly fitting to offer this tribute to her and her work.
 Ten manuscripts authored by some of the most prominent members of their fields are well illustrated in full color in more than 100 pages.

-Offered in digital format via the journal (subscription required), this festschrift has also been printed in book form, made possible by support of the Expedition, and can be purchased via numerous booksellers, Amazon.com and its international extensions.
+Offered in digital format via the journal (subscription required), this festschrift has also been printed in book form and can be purchased via numerous booksellers, Amazon.com and its international extensions.